dsmv/Vitis_OpenCL_Tutorials/01-convolution-dataflow-rtl-500MHz/Readme.md

 ## Original project

-Xilinx have step by step tutorial for create acceliration core for Alveo board.
+Xilinx has a step-by-step guide on how to create an accelerating kernel for an Alveo board.

  https://github.com/Xilinx/Vitis-Tutorials/tree/master/Hardware_Accelerators/Design_Tutorials/01-convolution-tutorial

-There are some steps:
+There are several steps:
 * baseline
 * fixedpint
 * **dataflow**  - base for current project